chrisonoo/BookWormMVC/README.md

     - [x] Add the display of books published by the Publisher to the `Publisher > Details` view.
     - [X] Adjust the `PublishersController.Delete` so that clicking <kbd>Delete</kbd> changes the IsActive field to false.
 - [x] Adjust the Contributor Roles
-    - [ ] Change the description of the page from Index to Contributor Roles in the `Contributor Roles > Index` view.
+    - [x] Change the description of the page from Index to Contributor Roles in the `Contributor Roles > Index` view.
     - [x] Add a column to display information from the IsActive field in the `Contributor Roles > Index` view.
     - [x] Add editing of the IsActive field in the `Contributor Roles > Edit` view.
     - [x] Add the display of the IsActive field in the `Contributor Roles > Details` view.
     - [X] Adjust the `ContributorRolesController.Delete` so that clicking <kbd>Delete</kbd> changes the IsActive field to false.
 - [x] Adjust the Contributors
-    - [ ] Change the description of the page from Index to Contributors in the `Contributors > Index` view.
+    - [x] Change the description of the page from Index to Contributors in the `Contributors > Index` view.
     - [x] Add a column to display information from the IsActive field in the `Contributors > Index` view.
     - [x] Add editing of the IsActive field in the `Contributors > Edit` view.
     - [x] Add the display of the IsActive field in the `Contributors > Details` view.
     - [X] Adjust the `ContributorsController.Delete` so that clicking <kbd>Delete</kbd> changes the IsActive field to false.
 - [x] Adjust the Books
-    - [ ] Change the description of the page from Index to Books in the `Books > Index` view.
+    - [x] Change the description of the page from Index to Books in the `Books > Index` view.
     - [x] Add the display of Publisher (foreign key) to the `Books > Index` view.
     - [x] Add the display of contributors in `Books > Details` view, with a division into Authors and other Contributors (many-to-many relationship).
 - [x] Adjust the Book Contributors
-    - [ ] Change the description of the page from Index to Book Contributors in the `Book Contributors > Index` view.
+    - [x] Change the description of the page from Index to Book Contributors in the `Book Contributors > Index` view.
-    - [ ] Create a filter in the `BookContributorsController` that filters out inactive Contributors in the `Book Contributors > Create` view.
-    - [ ] Create a filter in the `BookContributorsController` that filters out inactive Contributor Roles in the `Book Contributors > Create` view.

 [[top](#table-of-contents)]